 What would we learn, I believe, is that our mental suffering is a lot worse than a few sad grey clouds blocking us from knowing and experiencing our true nature.

 We”d discover that millions of tons of fossil fuel emissions are currently trapped in the atmosphere, which in turn is heating up the planet – just as we pollute our minds and over heat our desire with millions of distracting advertising images created to sell unsustainable goods we don”t need.

-If we looked closer at the atmosphere, we”d also find it was full of holes; just like our lack of joined up thinking on climate change.
+If we looked closer at the atmosphere, we”d also find it was full of holes; just like our lack of joined up Big fan!I like that Win Palace uses Real Time Gaming software. thinking on climate change.
 That the inonosphere open to electro-magnectic manipulation, supposedly in the name of science; just as our ability to reason, and or, follow our intuition is impacted by the thought pollution and electro magnetic environment we live in.